Grantmartin2002/GoPhish/ModelCard.md

 # Evaluation

-Used a binary cross entropy loss function.
+ We evaluated the model using Accuracy, Precion, Recall, F1 score, and ROC-AUC score.

 ## Testing Data, Factors & Metrics

 ### Testing Data
-Testing data using a 60, 20, 20 split between training, testing and validating respectively from the Enron Dataset.

-### Factors
-Unknown

-More information needed
+we used 20% of the Enron dataset for testing.

+## Results

 ### Metrics

-## Results

 Our model achieved an accuracy of 98.37\% with a precision and recall metric of 98.51\% and 98.22\% respectively.
 Our F1 score is 98.37\%.
 Furthermore, we had an AOC-ROC score of 99.63\%.
-The high ROC-AUC score indicates that the model is able to make very accurate predictions and is performing very well overall.
+The high ROC-AUC score indicates that the model is able to distinguish between the two classes very well.

 # Environmental Impact